 Q: How is the program designed?

 A: Each program is structured to provide you with an initial orientation/training module.
-During the orientation/training period, the PGY1 residents will work with their advisor to develop an individualized schedule that includes all required rotations, along with approximately 24 weeks of elective rotations, based on each resident’s interests.
-The PGY2 pharmacogenomic resident will immediately begin the previously mentioned required pharmacogenomics rotations upon completion of orientation/training.
-The full list of these rotations can be located under the “Program Overview” tab.
+During the orientation/training period, the PGY1 residents will work with their advisor to develop an individualized schedule that includes all required rotations, along with approximately 20 weeks of elective rotations, based on each resident’s interests.

 Q: What experiences are required?